pantheon-systems/documentation/source/_docs/redirects.md

 If you don't want to have your whole site under HTTPS, we recommend using a secure subdomain (e.g. secure.yoursite.com).
 Mixed-mode secure sessions are vulnerable.
 There are also edge cases with caching that can create bugs with mixed-mode HTTPS.
 Putting the secure pages on a secure domain prevents confusion in caching between secure/insecure content.

-You can implement a secure domain for a specific set of page with Drupal modules or WordPress plugins, or in settings.php for Drupal or wp-config.php for WordPress.
+You can implement a secure domain for a specific set of pages with Drupal modules or WordPress plugins, or in settings.php for Drupal or wp-config.php for WordPress.
 This example enforces a secure domain for any path that begins with `/admin`:

     // Require HTTPS for admin pages.
     if (isset($_SERVER['PANTHEON_ENVIRONMENT']) &&